 Etiquette Mistakes at the Company Holiday Party

-At the very least, excess celebration and etiquette mistakes at the company holiday party can become fodder for next day stories and eventually office legend for future parties.
+The company holiday party is often a great time for everyone to unwind and get to know each other better.
+But relaxing too much can get you into trouble.
+At the very least, excess celebration and etiquette mistakes at the company holiday party can become fodder for next-day stories and eventually office legend for future parties.

-Avoid these excessive behaviors and you're likely to be asked to return to next year's party:
+It's not uncommon to hear about employees getting fired after acting inappropriately at a holiday party, so you can be sure your boss is paying attention.
+Avoid these excessive behaviors and you're likely to be asked to return to next year's party.

-Party Scenario: A crowded room full of well-dressed people, the uncounted number of drink in your hand, you’re laughing, the contents of the glass begin splashing, and you continue laughing.
+Party Scenario: A crowded room full of well-dressed people, the drink in your hand (how many has that been?), you’re laughing, the glass is spilling over, and you go right on laughing.

 This is probably the most common mistake that some employees and managers make during the year-end holiday celebration.
 While many organizations are still offering a full bar, others have begun limiting how much alcohol will be served at the event.
-Regardless of the company’s decision, it highlights that nobody should over-consume.
+Regardless of the company’s decision, every employee should take responsibility for their own consumption.

 Holiday Party Drinking Tips:

 - Limit drinks with alcohol to a maximum of two.